Gold coin

 The gold reserves of central banks are dominated by gold bars, but gold coins may occasionally contribute.

 Gold has been used as money for many reasons.
-It is fungible, with a low spread between the prices to buy and sell.
-Gold is also easily transportable, as it has a high value-to-weight ratio compared to other commodities such as silver.
+It is fungible, with a low difference between the prices to buy and sell.
+Gold is easily transportable, as it has a high value-to-weight ratio compared to other precious metals such as silver.
 Gold can be re-coined, divided into smaller units, or melted into larger units such as gold bars, without destroying its metal value.
 The density of gold is higher than most other metals, making it difficult to pass counterfeits.
 Additionally, gold is extremely unreactive chemically: it does not tarnish or corrode over time.

 History

 Antiquity

 Gold was used in commerce (beside other precious metals) in the Ancient Near East since the Bronze Age, but coins proper originated much later, during the 6th century BC, in Anatolia.
 The name of king Croesus of Lydia remains associated with the invention (although the Parian Chronicle mentions Pheidon of Argos as a contender).
 In 546 BC, Croesus was captured by the Persians, who adopted gold as the main metal for their coins.
 The most valuable of all Persian minted coinage still remains the gold drams, minted in 1 AD as a gift by the Persian King Vonones (Matthew 2.1–23).
-Ancient Greek coinage contained a number of gold coins issued by the various city states.

-The Ying yuan is an early gold coin minted in ancient China.
-The oldest ones known are from about the 5th or 6th century BC.

-Larger units such as the various talent measures (26 to up to 60 kg) were used for high value exchanges (similar to today's 400-troy-ounce (12.4 kg) "good delivery" gold bullion bar).

 Middle Ages and Early Modern period

+Gold coins were rising in popularity during the Middle Ages in Europe.
+These coins were made of nearly pure gold and usage was low compared to coins made of bronze and silver which were more plentiful.
+Coins were often melted down if the raw material was more valuable than the coin.
+To prevent this, coins were given more complex designs in order to raise the coin's value and prevent clipping.

 Modern history

-The German gold mark was introduced in 1873 in the German Empire, replacing the various local Gulden coins of the Holy Roman Empire.

-Gold coins then had a very long period as a primary form of money, only falling into disuse in the early 20th century.
+Gold coins served as a primary form of money for millennia, only falling into disuse in the early 20th century.
 Most of the world stopped making gold coins as currency by 1933, as countries switched from the gold standard due to hoarding during the worldwide economic crisis of the Great Depression.
-In the United States, 1933's Executive Order 6102 forbade the hoarding of gold and was followed by a devaluation of the dollar relative to gold, although the United States did not completely uncouple the dollar from the value of gold until 1971.
+In the United States, 1933's Executive Order 6102 forbade most private ownership of gold and was followed by a devaluation of the dollar relative to gold, although the United States did not completely uncouple the dollar from the value of gold until 1971.

-Gold-colored coins have made a comeback in many currencies.
-However, "gold coin" (in numismatic terminology) always refers to a coin that is (more or less) made of gold, and does not include coins made of manganese brass or other alloys.
-Furthermore, many countries continue to make legal tender gold coins, but these are primarily meant for collectors and investment purposes and are not meant for circulation.